maxatome/go-testdeep-site/docs_src/content/operators/Struct.md

 values of *expectedFields*.
 See [`SStruct`]({{< ref "SStruct" >}}) to compares against zero fields without specifying them in *expectedFields*.

 *model* must be the same type as compared data.
+If the expected type is anonymous or private, *model* can be `nil`.
+In this case it is considered lazy and determined each time the operator is involved in a match, see below.

 *expectedFields* can be omitted, if no zero entries are expected and no [TestDeep operators]({{< ref "operators" >}}) are involved.
 If *expectedFields*